-61% of referrals recorded were external and 39% internal.
+The majority - 63% - of referrals recorded were external.
 External referrals are to activities provided by a different organisation.
 For example, a young person participating in an after-school program may be referred to counselling run by a mental health practitioner.

+37% of referrals were internal.
 Internal referrals are to another activity offered within the same organisation.
 For example, a parent participating in a playgroup may be referred to a parenting group run by the same service provider.